-The appointment of Charles Scharf as the new CEO of Wells Fargo marks a crucial step in the bank's long journey to restore confidence in its tarnished image, an executive at consulting firm Capgemini told Banking Dive.
+The appointment of Charlie Scharf as the new CEO of Wells Fargo marks a crucial step in the bank's long journey to restore confidence in its tarnished image, an executive at consulting firm Capgemini told Banking Dive.

 "It gives a lot of people confidence," said Sankar Krishnan, Capgemini's executive vice president of banking and capital markets.
 "I think it also gives regulators a lot of confidence, the stockholders, as well as other banks."

 The nation's fourth-largest bank completed a six-month search, naming the Bank of New York Mellon CEO its new chief executive Friday.